MelissaDTH/Natours/README.md

 ## What this project is about

+*It's still under construction.* :construction:

-Natours is a website about all kinds of tours in nature.
-It's designed with **float layout** in vanilla CSS.
+Natours is a mockup website about tours in nature.
+It's a project to play around with CSS and Sass, as well as 7-1 CSS architecture and the bem-method.

 ## Table of contents